DOML-Lang/DOML/doml_formal_spec.md

   - IEEE754 format
 - `pushdec` pushes decimal value of 64 bit (8 bytes)
   - Decimal Precision
-- `pushstr`/`pushchar` pushes a string or character
+- `pushstr` pushes a string
   - Unicode Support
 - `pushbool` pushes a boolean value
-- `push` pushes whatever it can 'see', this means that it'll push integer if passed a number without a '.', and push floating point if passed a number with '.', else if it is quoted it'll push character/string (depending if its single/double) if its 'true/false' it'll push bool.
+- `push` pushes whatever it can 'see', this means that it'll push integer if passed a number without a '.', and push floating point if passed a number with '.', else if it is quoted it'll push string (depending if its single/double) if its 'true/false' it'll push bool.
 So it'll never push object or decimal.

 Regardless after all values are pushed then the object is pushed and the set function is called.
 ```assembly